gui4ini/Guini/README.md

-# [Guini](https://github.com/gui4ini/Guini): GUI for INI files
+# [Guini](https://github.com/gui4ini/Guini): Graphical User Interface (GUI) for INI files

 <p align="center">
     <img src="docs/imgs/Guini - Logo.png" height="400">
 </p>

 ## Description

-This is small project in [PySide](https://doc.qt.io/qtforpython/PySide/) that creates an GUI from an [`*.ini`](https://docs.python.org/3.10/library/configparser.html#supported-ini-file-structure) file, and then run a python script with the values from the file.
+This is small project based on [PySide](https://doc.qt.io/qtforpython/PySide/) that builds a Graphical User Interface (GUI) from an [`*.ini`](https://docs.python.org/3.10/library/configparser.html#supported-ini-file-structure) file, and then run a python script with the values from the file.

 It does two main things: